Dynamic-link library: Component Object Model

 The Component Object Model (COM) defines a binary standard to host the implementation of objects in DLL and EXE files.
 It provides mechanisms to locate and version those files as well as a language-independent and machine-readable description of the interface.
 Hosting COM objects in a DLL is more lightweight and allows them to share resources with the client process.
 This allows COM objects to implement powerful back-ends to simple GUI front ends such as Visual Basic and ASP.
 They can also be programmed from scripting languages.

 DLL hijacking

 Due to a vulnerability commonly known as DLL hijacking, DLL spoofing, DLL preloading or binary planting, many programs will load and execute a malicious DLL contained in the same folder as a data file opened by these programs.
 The vulnerability was discovered by Georgi Guninski in 2000.

-In August 2010 it gained worldwide publicity after ACROS Security rediscovered it again and many hundreds of programs were found vulnerable.
+In August 2010 it gained worldwide publicity after ACROS Security rediscovered it and many hundreds of programs were found vulnerable.

 Programs that are run from unsafe locations, i.e. user-writable folders like the Downloads or the Temp directory, are almost always susceptible to this vulnerability.